m-gora/innovation-campus-hackathon/content/en/inspire/aiavatars/index.md

 ---
 title: "AI-Powered Avatars"
-description: "Avatars, which are digital representations of individuals or characters enhanced by artificial intelligence, offer a unique and dynamic way to interact with users."
+description: "Avatars, which are digital representations of individuals or characters enhanced by artificial intelligence, offer a unique and dynamic way to interact with users.
+They can exhibit lifelike behavior, adapting their responses based on user interactions and context.
+This lends a sense of realism and depth to virtual worlds, making interactions more meaningful."
 summary: "#vr #ar #ai #llm"
 lead: ""
 date: 2023-08-23T16:40:06+02:00